DeployDAO/solana-program-registry/README.md

-# DeployDAO Verified Programs

-Automatic Solana program source code verification, powered by GitHub Actions. 🚀
+# Solana Program Registry

+A verified registry of open source Solana programs. 🚀

+## About

+The Solana Program Registry is a set of scripts that automatically builds verifiable sources of Solana programs using GitHub Actions.

 ## License

-AGPL-3.0
+Apache 2.0.